sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 > **Test Description**：
 > 1. The time units are all milliseconds (ms), and the statistical time is the average processing time of each image.
 > 2. The performance test results are volatile to a certain extent, so it is recommended that the average value should be taken from multiple tests.
-> 3. BM1684/1684X SoC's master CPU are all 8-core ARM A53 42320 DMIPS @ 2.3GHz CPU performance on PCIe may vary greatly due to different PCIes.
+> 3. BM1684/1684X SoC's processors are all 8-core ARM A53 42320 DMIPS @ 2.3GHz, performance on PCIe may vary greatly due to different processors.
 > 4. The image resolution has a great influence on the decoding time, the reasoning result has a great influence on the post-processing time, different test pictures may be different, and different thresholds have a great influence on the post-processing time.

 ## 8. YOLOv5 cpu opt

-Based on the YOLOv5 mentioned above, this section optimizes the YOLOv5 postprocessing algorithm NMS and accelerated it on the CPU.
+Based on the YOLOv5 mentioned above, this section optimizes the YOLOv5 postprocessing algorithm NMS.
 The following mainly explains the content and performance accuracy results of NMS optimization.

 ### 8.1.
 NMS Optimization Item
 * Place the operation that filters the noise anchors before all other operations.
 Subsequent operations only need to process candidate boxes with significantly reduced numbers